 Start with one, not both

-We’d suggest getting up and running with just keto first or just intermittent fasting first.
+We’d suggest getting up and running with just keto or just intermittent fasting first.

 Get comfy with one before adding the extra complexity of the other.